shadowinek/user-management/README.md

 ./vendor/bin/sail php artisan migrate:fresh --seed
 ```

-7.Open in your browser and enjoy.
+7. Open in your browser and enjoy.
 The default url should be http://localhost or http://127.0.0.1

 You can login with email `admin@example.com` and password `password`